carlos-vargas-math/eigenvalue-collisions/README.md

 For each selected s, the algorithm will order the eigenvalues of R(s,0) to R(s,1) in t_steps, to figure out the cycles/tracks.

-4. Run grid_search_summary and compute the eigenvalue collisions.
+4. Run grid_search_summary.py and compute the eigenvalue collisions.

 5. Once these tracks and collisions have been calculated, indicate the steps that will be displayed in animation_tracks.py and run it.